nishkarsh-here/ScreenSense-Indian-Kids-Screen-Time-Analysis/README.md

 The project successfully:

-Demonstrated data analytics and visualization skills in a real-world context.
+Demonstrated data analytics and visualization skills in a real world context.

 Provided insightful trends into kids’ digital habits.

-Produced an interactive, stakeholder-friendly dashboard summarizing complex behavioral data into actionable takeaways.
+Produced an interactive, stakeholder friendly dashboard summarizing complex behavioral data into actionable takeaways.

-Completed under the 2-month Infosys Springboard Internship Program, focusing on practical, industry-aligned analytics application.
+Completed under the 2 month Infosys Springboard Internship Program, focusing on practical, industry aligned analytics application.

 💭 Internship Experience Reflection

-During my 2-month Infosys Springboard Internship, I gained hands-on exposure to the end-to-end analytics pipeline — from data preprocessing and visualization to dashboard storytelling.
+During my 2 month Infosys Springboard Internship, I gained hands on exposure to the end to end analytics pipeline from data preprocessing and visualization to dashboard storytelling.
-The experience strengthened my understanding of data-driven insights, Python analytics workflows, and the importance of clear visual communication for real-world decision-making.
+The experience strengthened my understanding of data driven insights, Python analytics workflows, and the importance of clear visual communication for real world decision making.

 📚 References